 Being a small town, Swan Lake does not have a public transit system used by locals to get to and from work.

-Swan Lake ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.91% of people over 25 have a college degree.
+In terms of college education, Swan Lake ranks among the least educated cities in the nation, as only 5.91% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Swan Lake in 2022 was $29,141, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,564 for a family of four.
 However, Swan Lake contains both very wealthy and poor people as well.